MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

 1. This will open the **Get emails** card.
 Configure the **Get emails** card to select the top 10 unread emails from the Inbox folder.
 Do not include attachments because they won't be used in the flow:

      ![](./media/apply-to-each/foreach-5.png)

-So far, you have created a simple flow that gets some emails from your inbox.
+   >[AZURE.NOTE] So far, you have created a simple flow that gets some emails from your inbox.
 These emails will be returned in an array; the **apply to each** action requires an array, so this is exactly what is needed.

 1. Select the **add an apply to each** action: